RoryQo/Difference-in-Number-of-Children-by-Education-Level-in-Men/README.md

 Using Poisson sampling I will obtain 5000 of $\tilde{Y_A}$ and $\tilde{Y_B}$ from the posterior distribution of the two samples.
 Then use Monte Carlo approximations and plot the posterior predictive distributions.

 Since $\gamma_A$ and $\gamma_B$ are equal (used the same prior for both), the gamma distribution will be centered at 1.
 The plot shows that the expected mean posterior difference between $\theta_A$ and $\theta_B$ decreases as our prior belief increases in strength.
 Even with a very weak prior belief, there is little difference in the mean number of children, indicating there is not a strong relationship between the number of kids and obtaining a bachelor's degree or not.
-An interesting contradiction to "common knowledge" and the established stereotype of the uneducated having more children.
+This is an interesting contradiction to "common knowledge" and the established stereotype of the uneducated having more children.